cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/2-Writing Your First Test.md

 # How to write tests

-Cypress is built on top of [Mocha](https://on.cypress.io/guides/bundled-tools#mocha) and uses its `bdd` interface.
+Cypress is built on top of [Mocha](https://on.cypress.io/guides/bundled-tools#section-mocha) and uses its `bdd` interface.
 Tests you write in Cypress will mostly adhere to this style.

 If you're familiar with writing tests in JavaScript, then writing tests in Cypress will be a breeze.
-If you've never written tests before, we suggest you read our [Intro to Unit Testing]() and [Intro to Integration Testing]() tutorials first.

 We're still working on introductory docs and videos.
 For now, [check out some examples](https://on.cypress.io/guides/all-example-apps) of applications using Cypress tests.